 What to Do with Leftover Halloween Candy

 You can also mail your donation to Operation Gratitude directly.
-Candy must be shipped no later than November 8, 2019.
+Candy must be post marked no later than November 13, 2020.
 Here’s the address:

 A few tips for donating:

 - Line your boxes with big plastic bags to safely ship loose candy, or place the candy into zip-close bags.

 - Separate candy from other donated items (dental floss, travel toothpaste (1 oz), pens and mechanical pencils).

 - Separate hand-written thank you letters from candy to ensure they are not ruined in shipment (place in an envelope or separate plastic bag).

 - Fill out the Donation Form before you ship your items.

 Frankfort Park District